-Figure 68 is a summary of the operating sequence for the control.
+Figure 72, page 72 is a summary of the operating sequence for the control.

-The statuses shown appear in the display as the control cycles the boiler.
-See Figure 71, page 76 for screen shots.
+- The statuses shown appear in the display as the control cycles the boiler.
+See Figure 76, page 76 for screen shots. - The display banner will be red if a problem has been detected.